 A visit to Berlin isn’t complete without seeing the city from up high.
 It’s surprisingly packed full of options to get panoramic views – from the historic to the modern, the swanky to the hip, so there’s something for everyone.

 Boasting possibly the most famous views of Berlin from up high, it’s not just the vista that’s impressive – it’s the structure of the TV Tower itself.
-Shooting into the sky at 368-meters tall, it’s one of Berlin’s most visible (and iconic) buildings.
+Shooting into the sky at 368-meters tall, it’s one of Berlin’s most visible (and iconic) buildings and a Berlin landmark you shouldn’t miss.

 It was built as a symbol of Communist power in 1969, it remains the tallest structure not just in Berlin, but in Germany.
 In fact, it’s the third-tallest building in the EU.